Roll20/roll20-character-sheets/README.md

 ## Improving Existing Character Sheets

-If you want to help improve an existing sheet, just clone this repository. make your changes, and submit a pull request.
+If you want to help improve an existing sheet just clone this repository, make your changes, and submit a pull request.
+When updating existing character sheets if you are doing significant attribute name changes it is a best practice to write a sheet worker to migrate the existing input data over to the new attribute names so that players will not lose their data.

 ## Creating your own

 If you would like to contribute a new sheet for the community to use, just clone this repository and create a new folder with the name of the game system that the sheet is for.
-Then send a pull request.
-If you have any questions or aren't familiar with Github or git in general, feel free to drop us a line at team@roll20.net and we can help you get set up.
+Please use complete titles where possible for folder names and avoid acronyms or abbreviations.
+Add the necessary files to this folder then submit a pull request.
+If you have any questions, feel free to drop us a line at team@roll20.net and we can help you get set up.

 **Creating a sheet.json File**

 When you are ready to submit your template for **public use**, create a `sheet.json` file in your sheet's folder (see the kitchensink folder for an example sheet.json file).
 This file is required to be named `sheet.json`.
 The file has the following fields: